akakarantzas/ml-sa-macro-placer/README.md

 Proxy Cost = 1.0 × Wirelength + 0.5 × Density + 0.5 × Congestion
 ```

-It runs on all 17 IBM ICCAD04 benchmarks and produces zero-overlap placements within the 1-hour runtime limit.
+It runs on all 17 IBM ICCAD04 benchmarks and produces placements with 0 overlaps within the 1-hour runtime limit.

 ---